iitis/QuantumWalk.jl/docs/src/contributing.md

 the package, please open an issue at GitHub.
 After discussing the issue and the proposed changes, we will be happy to include your code in the main tree.

-Please do not send pull request before an issue.
+Please do not send pull request before an issue!

 ## Bugs

-In the case, you noticed some bugs, please start with an issue with a minimal working example of not-working code.
+In the case, you noticed some bugs, please start with an issue with a minimal working example reproducing it.
 If *Exception* is thrown, please provide an exception message as well.
-If no *Exception* is thrown, but the result is wrong, please provide in the issue message correct answer.
+If no *Exception* is thrown, but the result is invalid, please provide the correct answer in the issue message.

-In the case you make a pull request, please add a not-working example as a test.
+Please add the example reproducing the problem as a test in the pull request.

 ## Improvements

 If you can provide a code, which works faster than already existing, please check its efficiency for various input data.
-In particular check various *dynamics* and *graphs*.
-Typically checked graphs are Path  and Complete graphs.
+In particular, check various *dynamics* and *graphs*.
+Typically checked graphs are `PathGraph` and `CompleteGraph`.

-We are aware of the fact, that the efficiency of the quantum walk model evolution may depend strongly on the graph properties, including order and sparsity.
+The efficiency of the quantum walk model evolution may depend strongly on the graph properties, including order and sparsity.
 If your implementation works better only on some collection, please provide it as a separate model, possible as a subtype of an already existing model if possible.
-Note we are interested in the implementation which works well for *many* parameters, not only for example for fixed graphs.
+Note we are interested in the implementation which works well for *many* parameters, not only for fixed graphs.

 We welcome any ideas concerning the readability and logic of the code as well.